devnchill/Competitive/README.md

-# WebDevExercises
-A repo where I'll fork and practice webdev concepts
+A repo where I'll practice concepts which I learn.